-How to reclaim VAT paid in another EU country if you’re registered for VAT in the UK.
+How to reclaim VAT you've paid in another EU country if you’re registered for VAT in the UK.

 - they’re transport services for the international carriage of goods

 - the person you’re supplying pays VAT on them

 What can be refunded

 You can get a refund for most goods and services you buy for your business, but:

 - what you can reclaim depends on the other EU country’s rules for claiming VAT